KirtiPratihar/GUI_PROJECTS-Python/README.md

 3. **Widgets**:
    - Basic building blocks of a GUI (e.g., buttons, labels, text fields).
-   - Used for displaying information and receiving user input.
+   - Used for displaying information and receiving user input..

 4. **Window**:
    - The main container in a GUI application that holds all other widgets and components.